 We visited the Northern Great Lakes Visitor Center – well worth the trip – and we waded in the chilly waters of Lake Superior at Maslowski Park.
 It was one of those places where one is meant to just sit, relax, look out over the lake and take in the beauty of it all.

 We then headed up to Bayfield, WI where we had an incredible lunch at The Pickled Herring, consisting of delicious whitefish and tender trout.
-I can’t wait to go back again.
+I love exploring the local fare, rather than eating at chains.
+Feed me your local specialties!

 It took us about an hour and a half to finally reach the upper-most point of Wisconsin, Devil’s Island.
 There, we enjoyed views of the lighthouse which opened in 1901 and is still staffed with volunteers from the National Park Service.